House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Repairs and Other Setbacks

 You’ll also need to consider the repairs and possible setbacks the professionals might encounter during the installation.
-These are rare, but may be more likely to happen if you’re in an older home or one that has been damaged.
+These are rare but may be more likely to happen if you’re in an older home or one that has been damaged.

 If you expect underlying damage, have the contractor evaluate your home for possible problems before you go ahead with installing the flooring.
 Repairs can cost far more than the actual installation of the flooring and may need a different contractor to take care of them.
-However, often, you will need to get them taken care of before you move to install the flooring.
+However, you will need to get them taken care of before you move to install the flooring.

 divider 4